wilkster/SnipShape/Readme.md

 - Include Border With File Save (toggle)
 - Open Saved Snips to retrieve a prior saved snip
 - Edit Settings File to edit additional settings

+## Configuration Files

+- By default a coniguration file called SnipShape.ini is created in your local AppData folder.
+- Most of the options are set via the Tray Menu and Button bar, however some options may be modified by editing the file.
+  - [User Shape Color], custom colors 1 through 20
+  - [User Snips], location of the cursor files, saved snip files and icon clips that are available from the snip menu.
+  - [User Button Bar], size of the button bar font/buttons
+  - The Tray menu allows you to edit these directly in Notepad.